Estimated reading time: 6 minutes

 - Build hours toward the State Electrical Certification Exam

 Quick Fact: Trainee programs are typically shorter and more flexible than apprenticeships.
-Some, like those at InterCoast Colleges, can be completed in less than a year.
+Some, like those at InterCoast Colleges, can be completed in less than a year — making the ET path one of the fastest ways to enter the electrical workforce in California.

 Step-by-Step: How to Get an Electrician Trainee Card in California

-To legally work as an electrician trainee, you must apply for and maintain an active ET Card.
-Here’s how:
+To legally work as an electrician trainee, you must apply for and maintain an active ET Card issued by the California Department of Industrial Relations (DIR).
+Here’s exactly how the process works:

 1. Enroll in a State-Approved Electrical Program

-- Choose a school that offers the Whole General Electrician Curriculum (InterCoast Colleges)
+- Choose a school that offers the Whole General Electrician Curriculum (InterCoast Colleges offers this program)

 - Ensure the program is approved by the California Department of Industrial Relations (DIR)